When The Baby Blues Don’t Go Away

 The rest of the week was kind of surreal.
 It’s a strange feeling when you don’t immediately go home with your baby like everyone else.
 The hospital almost began to feel like home, and it felt odd when I did actually run home to take a shower.
 My days were entirely run by the alarms on my phone.
 Every 3 hours, the alarm would go off to alert me that it was feeding time.
 Sometimes, she would be in the room with me, others I would load up my Boppy, big Tervis of water, and roll my IV pole down the hall to the nursery to feed my baby.
 That’s just not how this was supposed to go.
 Eventually, 7 days after I was wheeled up to labor and delivery, we finally got to go home!
 Looking back, I know that, although it didn’t all go according to the plan, everything happened in order to send a HEALTHY baby home.
 She has been perfectly healthy since then.
 I also know that so many mothers have had situations much worse than this, but that doesn’t lessen how much this affected me.

 Once home, like most new mothers, my day revolved around my baby.
 The nights were long, and the sleep was practically nonexistent.
 However, I didn’t resent a second of it.
 I knew this time would fade, and things would eventually get easier.
 For awhile, I was so incredibly sensitive.
 Just about anything would trigger tears.
 I was told this is normal.
-Everyone gets the “baby blues,” and that I would soon begin to feel like myself again.
+Everyone gets the “baby blues,” and surely I would soon begin to feel like myself again.
 Except I didn’t.

 It was a rough first year.
 My husband and I had decided that I would resign from my job, and stay at home with our daughter.
 I was thrilled with this decision, because I wanted to be with her every second, and it gave me so much anxiety thinking of leaving her with anyone but myself.
 I even struggled with leaving her with my husband, so I could run to the store.
 It’s not that he couldn’t handle it, he is a wonderful father!
 I just couldn’t let go.
 Nobody knew her like I did.
 Nobody could take care of her like me.